UMass-Rescue/ImageSearch_CLIP/server/app_info.md

      - `Image Directory`: `/data/images/`
      - `Dataset Name`: `wildlife_photos`

-- **Performing a Search**:
+- **Performing a Search by text**:
-   - Query Input: Text or image.
+   - Query Input: Text
    - Example:
-     - `Query Type`: Text - "A lion in the grasslands"
+     - `Query`: "A lion in the grasslands"
      - `Dataset Name`: `wildlife_photos`
-     - `Number of Results`: 5
+     - `Number of Results`: 3
+  - Output:
+     - Paths to the 3 most relevant images matching the description.

+- **Performing a Search by image**:
+   - Query Input: Image
+   - Example:
+     - `Query`: `images/query.jpg`
+     - `Dataset Name`: `wildlife_photos`
+   - Output:
+     - Paths to the 5 (default) most relevant images matching the description.

 ## Support

 If you encounter any issues, have questions, or wish to suggest features, please raise an issue on our [GitHub repository](https://github.com/UMass-Rescue/ImageSearch_CLIP).

-Thank you for using the Scalable Image Search App!
+Thank you for using the Image Search CLIP App!